-AnnualCreditReport.com is the only website for free credit reports that is mandated and authorized by the federal government.
-But it’s still a bit sketchy…
+AnnualCreditReport.com is the only website for free credit reports that is mandated and authorized by federal government, but it’s still sketchy.

 In 2003 President Bush signed into law the Fair and Accurate Credit Transaction Act.
 One of its provisions required each of the 3 major credit bureaus (Experian, Equifax, and TransUnion) to provide consumers free access to their credit reports every 12 months.

 This act gave birth to the AnnualCreditReport.com website, which contrary to popular belief, is not a government ran site.
 Rather, it is operated by Central Source LLC, which is a joint venture created by the three credit reporting agencies.

 Be warned: their website does NOT provide free credit scores!
 If you try to get your scores through it, you may have to enroll in a dubious “free” trial with the credit bureaus that’s extremely hard to cancel during the 7-day grace period.
 After that you will be charged.